 As the saga dragged on through the summer, Fabregas eventually refused to train for Arsene Wenger's team.
 In the end his stubborness saw results, and midway through August he officially signed for Barcelona on a five-year-deal.

 Virgil van Dijk to Liverpool

 The £75million paid was a world record fee for a defender.
-And, although many at the time questioned the deal, it has proved to be worth every penny as Van Dijk captained Liverpool to Premier League, Champions League and Club World Cup glory.
+And, although many at the time questioned the deal, it has proved to be worth every penny as Van Dijk led Liverpool to Premier League, Champions League and Club World Cup glory.

 Carlos Tevez to West Ham

-The transfer had been orchestrated quite shadily by sports investment guru Kia Joorabchian, who later landed the club in trouble as West Ham were found to have broken Premier League rules over the signings.
+The transfer had been orchestrated covertly by sports investment guru, Kia Joorabchian, who later landed the club in trouble when West Ham were found to have broken Premier League rules over the signings.

 Tevez's winning goal against Manchester United proved to be enough to keep the Hammers safe for another season, relegating Sheffield United at their expense.
-The Blades didn't take the demotion well and demanded that West Ham were deducted points for securing Premier League survival via a player they signed illegally.
+Unsurprisingly, the Blades didn't take the demotion lying down and demanded West Ham were deducted points for securing Premier League survival via a player they signed illegally.